vdclab/vdclab-wiki/biotools.md

 {.links-list}

 ## Notes from user
-The registry should help the efficient discovery and use of tools and thus provide a useful support for life science projects
+The registry should help the efficient discovery and use of tools and thus provide a useful support for life science projects.
+It should be checked but many specialized tools are missing particulatly for microbes.

 ## Help